mit-jp/EPPADashboard/README.md

 # EPPA Dashboard: An Interactive Dashboard for Exploring EPPA Scenario Data

-The EPPA Dashboard is a scenario explorer for EPPA.
+The EPPA Dashboard is a scenario explorer for the MIT Economic Projection and Policy Analysis (EPPA) model.
 Its purpose is to provide a way to give users a quick view of the data in a collection of scenarios.
 You can get a listing of the scenarios in a data set and the queries available for each scenario, or available jointly for